deusx7/deusx7.github.io/Posts/Projects/JuiceShop_Report/JuiceShop_Report.md

 # Phase 1 & 2: Enumeration & Discovery
 ## Directory Indexing

-Logging into the newly created user account and performing a manual directory search by looking for a `robots.txt` file to find any restricted directory:
+Logging into the newly created user account and performing a manual directory search by looking for a `robots.txt` file to find any restricted directory.
+A robots. txt file contains instructions for bots that tell them which webpages they can and cannot access.
+Robots. txt files are most relevant for web crawlers from search engines like Google.

 ![](attachments/20240128194954.png)
 ## Information Leakage